 - fail_angle_rad Angle at which the pendulum is considered unrecoverable.
-Negative values disable this check.

-- ground_friction Friction factor to apply for the ground.
+Negative values disable this check. - ground_friction Friction factor to apply for the ground.

-- cart_mass Mass of the pendulum cart in Kg.

-- cart_dims Dimensions of the cart in meters.

-- pend_length Length of the pendulum arm.

-- pend_mass Mass of the pendulum in Kg.

-- pend_moment Moment of the pendulum.
+- cart_mass Mass of the pendulum cart in Kg. - cart_dims Dimensions of the cart in meters. - pend_com Center of mass for the pendulum arm. - pend_width Width of the pendulum arm in meters. - pend_mass Mass of the pendulum in Kg. - pend_moment Moment of the pendulum.

+'''

-$advance(delta_t: float) \rightarrow None$
+advance(delta\t: float) \rightarrow None

+'''